 Who governs St Patrick’s?

-St Patrick’s Catholic Primary and Nursery Voluntary Academy is governed by 12 Governors.
+St Patrick’s Catholic Primary and Nursery Voluntary Academy is governed by our School Governors.

-The Governing Body is made up of different types of Governor.
+The Governing Body is made up of different types of Governors.

 The aim of the Governing Body is to help the academy provide the best possible Catholic education for pupils.